Symptoms Of A Bad Body Control Module And Replacement Cost

 A bad BCM module isn’t the best prognosis, and it can be challenging to spot.
 However, it should be a relatively simple fix once you’ve zeroed in on the problem.

-The issue here isn’t really the bad BCM itself – it’s what caused it.
-Yes, you’ve paid a significant sum for a new one, but will the problem happen again?
+The issue here isn’t really the subpar BCM itself – it’s what caused it.
+Yes, you’ve paid a substantial sum for a new one, but will the problem happen again?

 That’s why it’s crucial to use automotive electricians – specialists who know their way around a car’s electrical system.

-They’re your best bet for not just fixing but solving your BCM problem.
+They’re your optimal bet for not just fixing but resolving your BCM problem.